hector-munachi/hector-munachi/README.md

 🧐I’m currently learning - More Advanced React and AWS.

-🤝I’m looking to collaborate on - Front-end and Back-end technologies.
+🤝I’m looking to collaborate on - Frontend and Backend technologies.

 💬 Ask me about anything...